Sleitnick/rbxcloud/README.md

 Visit the documentation site for information on installation and usage: https://sleitnick.github.io/rbxcloud/

 ## Install Rust Library
+The library built for the CLI tool is available to use directly in Rust projects.
+This is essentially an SDK for the Roblox Open Cloud APIs.

 ### Add Dependency

 To use `rbxcloud` in a Rust project, simply add `rbxcloud` to the `Cargo.toml` dependency list.